Seafest

 Seafest was a 12-day festival in Yarmouth, Nova Scotia.
 Since 1979 locals and visitors have come together every summer to celebrate the food, culture, and life of our coastal community.
-For the 2022 calendar year, Seafest is taking place July 13 – 24.
+For the 2023 calendar year, Seafest took place July 12th to 23rd.

 History

 Beginning in 1979, Seafest was a unique maritime festival that takes place every July in Yarmouth, Nova Scotia.
 Having once been under the control of the Yarmouth Development Corporation, Seafest was then run entirely by volunteers.
 The Canadian Government supported Seafest in the form of funding, and the town's MLA, Zach Churchill, served as an advocate for the festival, having established its importance with Premier Stephen McNeil, published as a Stephen's Pick.

 Signature events

 Parades on foot, floats, and boats are part of the festival.
 Other events included a mackerel toss, rum running races, and sea balloons on the wharf in the harbor.
 The history of Yarmouth was portrayed through many tours throughout the town, along with museum day.